 Check server status and logs

-The easiest way to see if your ports are properly forwarded and the server is working is to use https://geekstrom.de/valheim/check/, but this does require that your server is public.
-Once you see a status like below, your server is ready to go!
+The easiest way to verify your ports are open and the server is working is to use https://geekstrom.de/valheim/check/ (your server needs to be set to public for this).
+Once you see a healthy status, you're good to go.

 Join your server

-After starting your game, select “Start Game,” create or select your character, then go to the “Join Game” tab and select “Add Server.”
+After starting the game, select "Start Game," pick or create your character, then go to the "Join Game" tab and select "Add Server."

-Put in your sever name, press Return, then select “Connect” under the “Add server” button.
+Enter your server name, press Return, then select "Connect."

-It should take a few seconds until an “Enter Password” prompt appears.
-This will be the password you set in valheim.env
+After a few seconds, you'll see an "Enter Password" prompt.
+Use the password you set in valheim.env.

 Conclusion